Who is a Key Person?

-Small businesses are at a greater risk in the event of key employee's death or permanent disability.
+Small businesses are at a greater risk in the event of key person's death or permanent disability.
 Many cannot survive long if they lose the person who is the driver of their success.
 That's why this insurance policy can be so important—it protects the life of your business.

 How Much Coverage Does My Business Need?

-Because a business pays the premiums for key person insurance, that business must determine the policy premiums that they can afford.
+Because a business pays the premiums for a key person policy, that business must determine the policy premiums that they can afford.
 Many life insurance companies offer $100,000 policies up to $1 million policies.
 Talk with an agent to receive a quote for each level of coverage from the insurance company of your choice.

 Get a Free Key Person Insurance quote